Here are some websites that can help you learn about different industries, research interesting companies, and connect with the right people.

 - The Muse and other websites like Glassdoor can give you a glimpse of what the company culture is like at various companies through videos, photos, and employee reviews.

-Other than researching industries and companies online and through MIT resources, meeting and talking with people is also a great way to learn more about specific companies or career paths.
+Other than researching industries and companies online and through MIT resources, meeting and talking with people is a great way to learn more about specific companies or career paths.
 Consider conducting informational interviews with MIT alumni or other industry professionals in your field of interest.
-Meeting with people is not only a great way to gather information, it can help you get your foot in the door, too.
+Meeting with people is not only an effective method of gather informationing, it can help you get your foot in the door, too.

 - The MIT Alumni Advisors Hub is the first place you should look for professionals to reach out to for informational interviews.
 You can also search the full MIT Alumni Database, sometimes known as ICAN or the Infinite Connection.
 Narrow your search by degree, courses, industry, and more to help connect with the right people.